 Improving a data center’s power usage efficiency isn’t as direct as you might think.
 The number of servers and their configuration – even the type of server cabinet chosen – can heavily impact energy usage.
 Reducing server’s power consumption by using energy efficient equipment, proper cabling and networking configurations, and using virtualization where practicable can reduce energy demands.
 But that’s only part of the picture.

 Maintaining the correct temperature, humidity level, and airflow can also impact PUE scores.
 Datacenters have to figure out how to deliver cold air to the servers and remove the hot air they generate; this means not only paying attention to how the airflow is managed, but also to the physical placement and location of the servers.
 Using a technique known as ‘free air cooling’ (moving hot air outside the building and replacing it with cooler air), datacenters can reduce the cooling system workload, saving themselves a significant amount of energy usage (and money).

 As a customer, is there anything you can do to promote power usage effectiveness?
 Not directly.
 But you can optimize your usage of the datacenter’s services so you’re not taking more than you actually need.
 Not only will this help the datacenter maintain its efficiency, it can also benefit your budget; most datacenter charge based on their client’s usage over a defined time period, so you might save yourself some money, too.

 TRG’s datacenters take power usage effectiveness seriously; our locations can even offer custom packages that factor PUE ratings into account for each customer.
-If you’d like to learn more about our datacenter solutions, feel free to contact us today.
+If you’d like to learn more about our our Houston Data Center or Houston Colocation, feel free to contact us today.
 We’ll work with you to determine the best way to meet your colocation and datacenter needs.